DOMHelpers-Js/dom-helpers/01_State Creation/01_state.md

 **A reactive state:**
 - Detects when properties are read
-- Detects when properties are   changed
+- Detects when properties are writes
 - Automatically notifies effects, computed values, and watchers

 Think of it as **upgrading a plain object to a smart object** - it becomes self-aware and can notify other parts of your code when something changes.